What’s the Easiest and Safest Way to Install Heavy Steel I-beams?

 Now, with today’s projects requiring steel I-beams weighing more than one tonne and being many metres in length, manual handling simply isn’t an option.

-The DBX Steel Beam Mover and Hooka Mini Tracked Crawler Crane offers the ideal solution for construction projects in the UK that require heavier steel beams.
+The DBX Steel Beam Mover and Hooka Mini Tracked Crawler Handler offers the ideal solution for construction projects in the UK that require heavier steel beams.
 Here at Steel Beam Lifter, we bring our Hooka machine to your building site or construction project and take care of the lifting and positioning for you.

 Steel Beam Lifter is located in Medstead in East Hampshire, and Baldock in North Hertfordshire, and you can find our contact details here.